 Timothy McIver is a partner in the London office.
-His practice focuses on EU and UK competition law and regulatory matters, including obtaining clearance for complex merger investigations before the European Commission and UK competition authorities, as well as coordinating merger approvals across multiple jurisdictions worldwide.
-On the contentious side, he has broad experience advising on behavioural matters, including EU and UK investigations of alleged abuses of dominance, market investigations and studies, as well as representing clients before various UK sectoral regulators.
+His practice focuses on EU and UK competition law and regulatory matters, including obtaining clearance for complex merger investigations before the European Commission and UK competition authorities, as well as coordinating merger control and foreign direct investment approvals across multiple jurisdictions worldwide.
+On the contentious side, he has broad experience advising on behavioural matters, including EU and UK investigations of alleged abuses of dominance and market investigations and studies, as well as representing clients before various UK sectoral regulators.
 Much of his work is international in nature and involves counselling clients on their global antitrust strategy.
 He has particular experience advising in the fields of financial services, technology, chemicals, energy (electricity and gas), natural resources, aviation, communications and private equity.

-Mr. McIver is included in Who’s Who Legal’s Future Leaders chapter for Competition for a fourth consecutive year, and he is also named by Expert Guides in its Rising Stars list.
-He is recommended by The Legal 500 UK in the area of EU and competition law, with clients describing him as “pragmatic, strategic and highly responsive,” and as having “a very good grasp of the competition landscape.”
-Previous editions of the guide have quoted clients describing him as a “top-quality lawyer” with a “methodical approach.”
+Mr. McIver is named by Who’s Who Legal as a Global Leader for Competition, and he is also named by Expert Guides in its Rising Stars list.
+He is recommended by The Legal 500 UK in the area of EU and competition law, with clients describing him as “technically astute” and “very knowledgeable and strategic.”
+He receives further praise for his ability to “distill the main issues in highly complex transactions.”
+In previous editions of the guide, clients have described him as “a fantastic lawyer,” “one of the best in the market” and sources have also noted that he is “pragmatic, strategic and highly responsive,” with a “very good grasp of the competition landscape” and a “methodical approach.”

 Mr. McIver graduated in 1998 with a double first class honours degree from Trinity Hall, Cambridge.
 He went on to study at the London College of Law where he passed with distinction.
 He was enrolled as a solicitor in England & Wales in 2003 and in Ireland in 2017.